robinhood/faust/docs/userguide/agents.rst

         async for item in stream:
             ...

-Iterating over this stream, using the :keyword:`async for`, will iterate over the messages in the topic/channel.
+Iterating over this stream, using the :keyword:`async for` keyword, will in turn iterate over messages in the topic/channel.

-You can also use the Stream API, for using :meth:`~faust.Stream.group_by` to partition the stream differently:
+You can also use the :meth:`~faust.Stream.group_by` method of the Stream API, to partition the stream differently:

 .. sourcecode:: python